usnistgov/fipy/en/master/_sources/USAGE.rst.txt

 woodscn_, :term:`FiPy` runs under both :term:`Python 3` and :term:`Python`
 2.7, without conversion or modification.

-Because :term:`Python` itself will `drop support for Python 2.7 on January 1, 2020`_ and many of the prerequisites for :term:`FiPy` have `pledged to drop support for Python 2.7 no later than 2020`_, we have prioritized adding support for better :term:`Python 3` solvers, starting with :term:`petsc4py`.
+Because :term:`Python` itself `dropped support for Python 2.7 on January 1, 2020`_ and many of the prerequisites for :term:`FiPy` `pledged to drop support for Python 2.7 no later than 2020`_, we prioritized adding support for better :term:`Python 3` solvers, starting with :term:`petsc4py`.

-Because the faster :term:`PySparse` and :term:`Trilinos` solvers are not available under :term:`Python 3`, we will maintain :term:`Python` 2.x
+Because the faster :ref:`PySparse` solvers are not available under :term:`Python 3`, we have maintained :term:`Python` 2.x
 support as long as practical.
-Be aware that the conda-forge_ packages that :term:`FiPy` depends upon are not well-maintained on :term:`Python` 2.x and our support for that configuration is rapidly becoming impractical, despite the present performance benefits.
-Hopefully, we will learn how to optimize our use of :ref:`PETSc` and/or :ref:`Trilinos` 12.12 will become available on conda-forge_.
+Be aware that the conda-forge_ packages that :term:`FiPy` depends upon are not well-maintained on :term:`Python` 2.x and our support for that configuration is rapidly becoming impractical, despite the performance benefits.
+Now that we have learned how to optimize our use of :ref:`PETSc` and :ref:`Trilinos`, the performance margin of :ref:`PySparse` is small and support for :term:`Python` 2.x will be dropped soon.

 .. _future: http://python-future.org
 .. _pya: https://github.com/pya
 .. _woodscn: https://github.com/pya
-.. _drop support for Python 2.7 on January 1, 2020: https://www.python.org/dev/peps/pep-0373/#update
+.. _dropped support for Python 2.7 on January 1, 2020: https://www.python.org/dev/peps/pep-0373/#update
 .. _pledged to drop support for Python 2.7 no later than 2020: https://python3statement.org

 ------